smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/readme.md

 Here are some additional resources for finding new tips, tricks and insights that will help you in your journey.

-For documentation please read **Database Tips and Tricks.pdf** located in this directory.

 ----

 #### Creating a Calendar Table